LMBDA-design/PSAMIL/README.md

                         # trim last dim of instance label
                         # ix = ix[:,:-1]
 ```
-After that, you may get a possible performance output:
+After that, you may get a possible performance output under trimmed input version:
 ```
 D:\study\codes\work1\RGMIL-main\venv\Scripts\python.exe D:\study\codes\work1\RGMIL-main\benchmark.py
 D:\study\codes\work1\RGMIL-main\venv\lib\site-packages\torch\optim\adam.py:77: UserWarning: The .grad attribute of a Tensor that is not a leaf Tensor is being accessed.
 Its .grad attribute won't be populated during autograd.backward().
 If you indeed want the .grad field to be populated for a non-leaf Tensor, use .retain_grad() on the non-leaf Tensor.
 If you access the non-leaf Tensor by mistake, make sure you access the leaf Tensor instead.
 See github.com/pytorch/pytorch/pull/30531 for more informations.
 (Triggered internally at aten\src\ATen/core/TensorBody.h:491.)